allenai/paper-embedding-public-apis/README.md

 ## Support / Questions

 Please feel free to submit an issue directly on this repository and please make this your first course of action in case of any issues or errors.
-You may also reach out by email to [Russell Reas -- russellr@allenai.org](mailto:russellr@allenai.org) by email directly.
 Thanks!